emadhmadyy/Museo-Magical-Journey/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

-> A website that aims to provide users with a unique , three dimensional journey to explore and appreciate various artworks.
+> A website that aims to provide users with a three-dimensional, unique and interactive ways to explore and appreciate artifacts.

 ### User Stories